KurisuLim/lim-mustache-website/DOCUMENTATION.md

 -- Deploys your site to the Turbo staging environment.
 The staging URL is accessible on the internet and can be viewed by anyone.
 -- When deploying updates, it may take a minute or two for the changes to take effect as we propagate your site to multiple servers
 ** To deploy, your app must be linked to a  Turbo project.
 To create a Turbo project, see here: https://www.turbo360.co/create
-** It is best practice to run "$ npm run build" before deploying in order to package assets and minify imports.
+** It is best practice to run '$ npm run build' before deploying in order to package assets and minify imports.

 - - - - - - - - - - - - - - - - - - TURBO SDK COMMANDS - - - - - - - - - - - - - - - - - -

 The Turbo library SDK comes in two forms:
-1. CDN: <script src="https://cdn.turbo360-dev.com/dist/turbo.min.js" type="text/javascript"></script>
+1. CDN: <script src='https://cdn.turbo360-dev.com/dist/turbo.min.js' type='text/javascript'></script>
 2. NPM: $ npm install turbo360
 * In order to leverage the Turbo SDK, your project must be linked to an app on Turbo (https://www.turbo360.co/create).
-See "LINK TO TURBO PROJECT" above for instructions.
+See 'LINK TO TURBO PROJECT' above for instructions.

 The CDN is suited for conventional HTML/CSS with Javascript and jQuery.
 The NPM is best for robust client-side frameworks like React and Angular.
 Both come packaged with every scaffolded Turbo project and they provide the functionality for leveraging the Turbo platform.